JannekGundlach/PROVER-M/README.md

 **Output file**
 - Cloud parameters as textfile
 - Stripped and settled sediments as textfile
-- Cloud and sediment variables as .mat files
+- Cloud and sediment variables as MAT-files
 ---